matteodelabre/vnsee/docs/linux-x11.md

 ----         | -----------
-`-repeat`    | If omitted, your computer keys will not repeat when you hold them `-forever`   | Keep the server alive even after the first client has disconnected `-nocursor`  | Do not show the mouse pointer on the screen tablet `-allow`     | **Security:** Only allow connections through the USB interface `-clip`      | Restrict the display to the `VIRTUAL1` output
+`-repeat`    | If omitted, your computer keys will not repeat when you hold them `-forever`   | Keep the server alive even after the first client has disconnected `-nocursor`  | Hide the mouse pointer when it is on the tablet’s screen `-allow`     | **Security:** Only allow connections through the USB interface `-clip`      | Restrict the display to the `VIRTUAL1` output